 Do Your Loved Ones Know Your Wishes?

-By Carol Quiring, CEO, Saint Luke’s Home Care and Hospice
+By Carol Quiring, Former CEO, Saint Luke’s Home Care and Hospice

 Most people like to feel like they’re in control of their lives.
 We like choosing a doctor, and when and where to receive care.
 But what happens when we can no longer make our choices known?

 National Healthcare Decisions Day on April 16 provides an opportunity to talk with loved ones about end of life care.
 It ensures they control their own health care choices, even when they can no longer speak for themselves.

 Once a loved one becomes seriously ill, it can be traumatic to ask, “Would he or she have wanted things this way?”
 Having the caring conversation ahead of time removes feelings of guilt or anxiety which come from saying, “I don’t know.
 We never discussed it.”